jreichert/dotfiles/Readme.md

 - [YouCompleteMe](https://ycm-core.github.io/YouCompleteMe/): Code completion engine.

-Se installation instructions below for how to switch to YouCompleteMe if using Vim.
+See installation instructions below for how to switch to YouCompleteMe if using Vim.

 ## Optional (but recommended)